ryanisgrig/adaptivecards/README.md

 ### Users
 User avatars should be displayed when possible, and default to a user's initials if one is unavailable.

+### Text
+Elements should have the appropriate color assigned based on their data status.
+For example, conflicting calendar appointments should be use the alert or warning color.

 ## Cards

 ### Virtual Assistant